Simblissity home > G.E.T.

 Cross the 4WD road and follow cairns, soon crossing a minor wash, then climb via constructed switchbacks to a viewful ridge, at 6.0.
 The Catalina Mountains draw ever nearer to the south above Oracle, while to the east the seemingly unbroken wall of the Galiuro Mountains belies the splendor of still-hidden Aravaipa Canyon.
 Continue along the ridge complex to a switchback at 7.1, where the trail begins a descent.

 Reach wide, sandy Putnam Wash at 7.8 and turn left, east in this often "OHV-improved" wash.
 (Westbounders look for an AZT carsonite post, cairn, and/or flagging at the junction.)
 The pock-marked cliff ahead vaguely resembles a giant beehive.
 Just beyond it, at 8.2, a 4WD road leaves the wash heading south.
 Welcome to Beehive Well, a windmill-tank-corral affair that often has some water.
-The windmill seems to turn only in gusts, but the large tank may hold a supply regardless - don't expect AquaFina though!
-The small trough within the corral is another possibility.
-As the sign says, "no camping allowed" here, as the area is private property.
+The windmill is inoperable and its well only produces when the rancher turns on a gas-powered pump, but the large tank may hold a supply regardless - don't expect AquaFina though!
+The small trough within the corral is another possibility, sometimes with better water.
+As the sign says, "no camping allowed" here, the standard rule near developed water sources in cattle country.

 At the confluence our route turns left, east, still in Putnam Wash.
 First, though, you may want to turn right to visit Putnam Spring (in Camp Grant Wash) in 0.3 of a mile (waypoint 05150).
-Water sometimes flows down the wash a ways, but the spring's source is perennial - impressive given its setting directly in the sandy wash, amd likely a fault-controlled hydrologic feature.
-The spring tastes excellent and is a good alternative to Beehive Well, but be sure to treat it since cows and OHVs have ready access to it.
-Likewise, avoid collecting water downstream of the source.
+Water sometimes flows down the wash a ways, but the spring's source seems to be perennial - impressive given its setting directly in the sandy wash, and likely a fault-controlled hydrologic feature.
+The shallow spring flow - most easily collected by means of a pump filter - tastes excellent and is a good alternative to Beehive Well, but be sure to treat it since cows and OHVs have ready access to it.
+For the same reasons, you may want to avoid collecting water downstream of the source.
 A leave-no-trace camp could be made nearby, out of the wash.

-From the confluence of washes at 11.7, follow Putnam Wash east below the steep, narrow cliff walls, passing occasional cottonwood groves (and on weekends, the odd off-road enthusiast).
+From the confluence of washes at 11.7, follow Putnam Wash east below the steep, narrow cliff walls, passing occasional cottonwood groves (and on weekends, the odd off-road vehicle enthusiast, a popular passtime among the small-town locals).
 Eventually the canyon widens with views of the San Pedro valley ahead.

 Reach a railroad bridge spanning the wash at 13.8.
 Pass beneath the bridge at its south end, following 2-track as it curves right, leaving the wash.
-Almost immediately arrive at an offset 4-way road junction.
-Continuing straight here would lead a pleasant, mostly traffic-free 8.5 miles into the outskirts of Mammoth - the best option for walkers looking to resupply here (as opposed to hitchhikers, who would continue on to AZ 77).
-This is also the way to go if following the Aravaipa Canyon Wilderness bypass route described in Segment 6.
+Almost immediately arrive at an offset 4-way road junction (waypoint 05155).
+Continuing south here would lead a pleasant, mostly traffic-free 8.5 miles into the outskirts of Mammoth - the best option for walkers looking to resupply in town (as opposed to hitchhikers, who instead would continue along the main GET to AZ 77, which carries plenty of high-speed traffic).
+The Mammoth-bound walking route is also the way to go if following the Aravaipa Canyon Wilderness bypass route described in Segment 6 (not preferable unless you can't get a permit for ACW; there's also another detour option around Aravaipa Canyon Wilderness on the north side, staying closer to the main route in Segment 6 and 7, that you can use if you don't want to walk south through Mammoth).
 The main GET route instead turns left at the 4-way junction, east, and follows a dirt road among mequite trees one tenth of a mile to a T-intersection.
 Turn left at the T, north, passing through a gate in a wire fence.
 In a short distance reach another T-intersection back in Putnam Wash.
 (GPS here: 32 50.244 110 43.100)

-Turn right (east) down the wash, reaching an opportune ford of the normally gentle San Pedro River just north of its confluence with Aravaipa Creek, at 14.0 (waypoint 05165).
-(Erosion caused by monsoonal flooding in July 2006 had left a deep section of flatwater south of the confluence, but the suggested fording point is normally shallow.)
-Although often dry a few miles upstream, the San Pedro typically flows in this area, nourishing a riparian community of cottonwoods, ash, and willow.
-The scene is very attractive - a wonderful respite from the open desert - but for safety's sake do not drink from the river here, due to agricultural and ranching concerns upstream.
-Camping is possible in the vicinity, but avoid the open flood plain as it sometimes sees OHV use.
+Turn right (east) down the wash, reaching an opportune ford of the normally gentle, ankle-deep San Pedro River just north of its confluence with Aravaipa Creek, at 14.2.
+Although often dry a few miles upstream, the San Pedro typically flows in this area, nourishing a riparian community of cottonwoods, ashes, and willows.
+The scene, especially continuing north, is very attractive - a wonderful respite from the open desert - but it's best not to drink from the river here, due to agricultural and ranching concerns upstream.